gurugautham/MVHacks/README.md

 # MVHacks
+> Please read the contributor graph on Github.
 Herman, Gautham, Sid, and Tom's android project for the MVHacks hackathon.
 Created on 10/21/17.
 ## Authors
 - Tom Zhang